AnalyticModeling/GEFs/README.md

 # GEFs
-The toolbox has been primarily developed for filter design and signal processing and analysis purposes as well as for the scientific study of the auditory system pertaining to the cochlea and perceptual studies.
+The toolbox has been primarily developed for filter design and signal processing and analysis purposes abd it can be used for various applications such as the scientific study of the auditory system pertaining to the cochlea and perceptual studies.
 The toolbox has been developed such that users with interests and backgrounds in only one of the aforementioned fields may use it without concerning themselves with other functionalities.

 ## Capabilities for Filter Design and Filtering
 This toolset includes functionalities for filter construction and signal processing using filters for arbitrary filters and signals.
 It also includes filter design functionalities specific to a class of bandpass filters (referred to as GEFs) and related classes of bandpass filters, multiband filters, and filterbanks.
 GEFs are bandpass LTI filters with a pair of poles repeated $B_u$ times.